 Let’s face it: Los Angeles is a city more obsessed with physical appearances than almost any other city in the United States.

 It’s weird, but when I moved to the East Coast, I would sometimes see a really attractive woman with a dorky-looking guy, or vice versa.
 In L.A., you would never see that.
 Looks are so important here, for better or worse.

 So, if you want to meet people when you’re single, your appearance is important.
 That means being in shape, eating right, and exercising.

 It also means dressing well.
 You don’t necessarily need expensive clothes, but you do need clothes that fit you well.

 If you want to take things to the next level, ask a trusted friend for advice about your clothes, hair, appearance, and so on.
 This is probably natural for women but hard for men to do.
 But, it can be invaluable to pinpoint your weak spots!

 When you look better, you feel better and are more confident!

 If you are introverted like I am, you might be missing out on meeting a lot of people in your daily life.

-Before I knew any better, I would minimize small talk with strangers.
-I thought that chatting up strangers was a waste of time.
+Before I knew any better, I thought that chatting with strangers was a complete waste of time.
 Then, when I did want to talk to someone I was interested in, of course, I would freeze up and have nothing to say.